Almina Herbert, Countess of Carnarvon: Second marriage

+Lady and Lord Carnarvon at the races in June 1921.

 In December 1923, eight months after Lord Carnarvon's death, Lady Carnarvon married Lieutenant Colonel Ian Onslow Dennistoun, a retired Grenadier Guards officer.
 She reportedly provided her second husband with a £100,000 marriage settlement in order to "surround him with the utmost dignity".

 In 1925, Almina was involved in a much-publicised High Court case, known as the "Bachelor's Case", between Colonel Dennistoun and his former wife, Dorothy Dennistoun.
 When they had divorced, Dennistoun had been unable to pay ancillary relief and instead had promised he would provide for his ex-wife in the future, when he had funds.
 After hearing about Almina's wealth, Dorothy Dennistoun demanded the alimony she had been promised.
 Almina saw this as blackmail and persuaded her new husband to contest the claim in the courts, in what Sir Henry McCardie, who tried the case, called "the most bitterly conducted litigation I have ever known".
 A courtroom speech by Norman Birkett persuaded the jury to decide to disregard the agreement of Dennistoun to pay ancillary relief to his former wife.